Mohammed-a-Alz/AI-Ready-E-commerce-Analytics-Pipeline/README.md

 An end-to-end analytics engineering project built on the Brazilian Olist e-commerce dataset.
 Raw transactional data is transformed into a production-grade data warehouse on BigQuery using dbt, with a centralized semantic layer (MetricFlow) exposing consistent, reusable business metrics across Power BI, Excel, and AI tools.

-The focus is not just on building a dashboard — it's on building a **data platform where definitions are consistent, quality is enforced, and both humans and AI tools can query the data reliably.**
+The focus is not just on building a dashboard — it's on building a **data product where definitions are consistent, quality is enforced, and both humans and AI tools can query the data reliably.**

+---
+> **This project has been rebuilt and extended as [Olistv2](https://github.com/Mohammed-a-Alz/Olistv2)** — migrated to Snowflake, 3-layer architecture (staging → intermediate → marts), SCD Type 2 slowly changing dimensions, dbt model contracts, CI/CD with isolated dev/prod schemas, and 16 governed metrics across 3 fact tables.
+>
+> This repo remains as the **v1 showcase** — dashboard screenshots, semantic layer consistency proof (Claude, Power BI, Excel returning identical results), and AI integration demos are documented here.
 ---
 ## Dashboard

 **KPIs:**